uni-notes/uni-notes/docs/2_Core/Math_3/17_Fourier_Series.md

+# Fourier Series

-represent periodic signals in terms of cosines and sines.
+Represent periodic signals in terms of cosines and sines.

 ## Periods